-Simple crepes make a light, delicate replacement for pasta in this spinach and ricotta cheese stuffed manicotti.
+Homemade crepes make a light, delicate replacement for pasta tubes in this easy recipe for spinach and cheese stuffed manicotti.

 - Prep Time: 20 minutes

 - 1 cup all-purpose flour (plus more if needed)

 - 3 tablespoons butter, melted

 - 1/4 teaspoon salt